“True to the words on the Work the World website, the house really was a home away from home.

 “My advice for future students is to sign up and go!
 I was hesitant at first because I was traveling alone, but it turned out to be for the best.
 I was able to meet so many people from all over the world and make lifelong friendships.” — Madison Molotky, University of San Francisco

-Each house has a book full of tips from previous students.
-They contain all kinds of messages and advice to current and future travellers who stay the house.
-When you come to the end of your own trip, you can contribute to it.
+The book contains all kinds of messages and advice to current and future travellers who stay in the house.
+When you come to the end of your own trip, you can add what you’ve learned.

 What About Food?

-‘The chef spread out the most mouth-watering feast every morning and night for breakfast and dinner, and stocked the house with plenty of snacks to keep us well-fuelled everyday.’
+"The catering team, spread out the most mouth-watering feast every morning and night for breakfast and dinner, and stocked the house with plenty of snacks to keep us well-fuelled everyday."
 Progga Saha, Bond University

-This post provides but a glimpse of the experiences you’ll enjoy while living in a Work the World house.
-The only way you’ll fully appreciate the way we make a house a into home is to go and see for yourself.
+So, there’s a small slice of what you can expect while living in a Work the World house.
+But the only way you’ll truly understand how big of a role it plays in the experience is to go and see it for yourself.

 For further information please fill out the short enquiry form at the bottom of the page and we’ll get back to you.
 You can also call one of our placement consultants: